Cork Wall Tile Install Guide

 PREPARATION / ACCLIMATIZATION

 Open cartons must be at job site for 48-72 hours prior to cork tile installation.
-During storage and installation, maintain temperature and relative humidity to level consistent to conditions that will prevail when building is occupied.
+During cork wall tile storage and installation, maintain temperature and relative humidity to level consistent to conditions that will prevail when building is occupied.
 With improper acclimation, the tiles could expand or contract after installation.
 Substrates can be drywall, plywood, particleboard, or cured dry concrete.
-Substrate must be clean, dry, smooth, & moisture and dust free prior to installation.
+Substrate must be clean, dry, smooth, & moisture and dust free prior to installing wall tile.

 WALL TILE INSTALLATION

-For best wall tile installation results, lay tiles with staggered joints (brick pattern).
+For best cork wall tile installation results, lay tiles with staggered joints (brick pattern).
 Mix tiles from various cartons to maintain natural variation of color and pattern.
-A utility knife can be used to cut wall tiles.
+A utility knife or table saw can be used to cut the cork wall covering.

 APPLICATION OF ADHESIVE

-Use Liquid Nails, HEAVY DUTY (blue label) to install wall tile on drywall or wood substrates.
-For other substrates call our technical support at (888) 955-CORK.
-Coverage is 1 – 10 oz. caulking tube of Heavy Duty per 11 tiles.
-Apply a small bead of adhesive around the backside perimeter of the wall tile and from all comers to the center forming an X. Apply pressure to cork wall tiles several times in every direction in order to set tiles or use a small hand roller.
+Use Liquid Nails “FUZE IT”.
+This adhesive is GREENGUARD Gold certified and has a fast-acting strong bond to virtually any surface for wall or ceiling applications.
+The adhesive is available at Home Depot & Lowe’s.
+Coverage is one 9-10 oz. caulking tube per 22 sqft.
+Apply a ¼” bead of adhesive around the backside perimeter of the wall tile and from all corners to the center forming an “X”.
+Using a hand roller, apply pressure to cork in every direction in order to set the tiles.

 WALL TILE FINISHING